Graduate Feeder Scholars Program

 2. Submit a typed and fully completed Graduate Feeder Participation Application.

-3. Attend at least five(5) Graduate Feeder educational and professional development seminars and workshop.
+3. Attend at least five(5) Graduate Feeder educational and professional development seminars and workshop on the Graduate Feeder Canvas page once accepted into the program.

 Workshops